A Review of the Keeper Latex Menstrual Cup

 The Takeaway on the Keeper Menstrual Cup:

-It can be an extremely economical choice since it lasts for 10 years or even longer, unlike the silicone cups which start to degrade after even 2 or 3 years.
+The big positive to the Keeper Cup is that it can be an extremely economical choice since it lasts for 10 years or even longer.
+This is unlike the silicone cups which start to degrade much sooner.

 Get the Keeper Menstrual Cup on Amazon: